One Worldwide Plaza: Public plaza

 A mid-block public plaza separates One Worldwide Plaza from Two and Three Worldwide Plaza.
 The New York City Department of City Planning (DCP) had approved the construction and maintenance of the public plaza in exchange for additional floors in the office tower.
 The plaza originally covered 26800 ft2, but its owner reduced the plaza's size by 10 percent in 2002 as part of a lawsuit settlement.
 During the summer, the plaza hosts the Worldwide Plaza Summer Concert Series.
 Jerold S. Kayden wrote of the buildings' plaza: "Its half-acre size, numerous movable chairs, comfortable ledge seating, food service at north and south ends, decorative water fountain, and landscaping of trees and shrubs render it highly functional for the diverse audience."

-The landscaping of the plaza contains over 40 trees and numerous plantings, and a cafe.
-Public seating is available year round.
-The center of the plaza is highlighted by a fountain created by Sidney Simon called "The Four Seasons".
+The landscaping of the plaza includes over 40 trees, numerous plantings, and seating.
+The plaza also contains a fountain called The Seasons, which was designed by sculptor Sidney Simon.
 Four bronze statues of standing nude women, each representing a season, hold up a globe.
 Below the globe are four fountains, each carved in the shape of a man's head.